appcircleio/appcircle-docusaurus/docs/distribute/apple-devices.md

 <NarrowImage src="https://cdn.appcircle.io/docs/assets/adhoc-profile-success.png" width="300" />

+### Deleting Devices from List

+You can remove devices from Appcircle's list by selecting the devices and clicking **Delete from List** button.
+Please be aware that this action only removes the device from Appcircle.
+This action will not have any effect on the registration status of the device in the
+Apple Developer portal.

 ## Add to Provisioning Profile

 After you registered your devices, you need to add those devices to provisioning profiles.
 Registered devices can be added to provisioning profiles manually or automatically.